This is a site dedicated to depictions of trans men throughout film, television, documentaries, and video games.

-Overall, the show is a procedural drama series that has a decent amount of gore/accident scenes, and the occasional self-harm depiction.
+Overall, the show has a decent number of gore/accident scenes, and the occasional self-harm depiction.
 Drug addiction and alcoholism is also tackled.

 Depending where you're located, you should be able to watch this show on a number of different platforms.